 a student’s programme of study from the prescribed norm.’

-Every student studying for qualifications in the University
+Every undergraduate student studying in the University

 must comply with these regulations.
 In exceptional circumstances

 a concession to allow relaxation of a specific regulation may be